lupyuen/pinetime-rust-mynewt/rust/app/src/micropython.md

 # Host MicroPython and wasp-os on Mynewt

-To make wasp-os truly awesome, we could port to MicroPython the following open source components...
+To make wasp-os truly awesome, we could add to MicroPython the following open source components...

 1. [NimBLE Bluetooth Networking Stack](https://github.com/apache/mynewt-nimble)